Ahmed-Ali/Cucumberish/README.md

 Feature: Example
 # This is a free text description as an inline documentation for your features, you can omit it if you want.
 # However, it is very adviseble to well describe your features.
-As someone who plans to automate the iOS projet test cases, I will use Cucumberish.
+As someone who plans to automate the iOS project test cases, I will use Cucumberish.

 # First scenario is the scenario name, which will also appear in a proper format in Xcode test navigator
 Scenario: First scenario